What Is Oracle Database

 A database is an organized collection of structured data stored electronically in a computer system.

-When the computer was first invented, it was mainly used for scientific researches to perform calculations quickly.
+When the computer was first invented, it was mainly used for scientific research to perform calculations quickly.

-Since the computer was adopted more and more, the requirements were also increased to require the computer to store a larger volume of data for fast retrieval.
+As computers became more widely adopted, their requirements also increased to store a larger volume of data for fast retrieval.

 Before the database system was invented, the flat file structure was commonly used to store data.
 For example, here is the comma-separated value (CSV) file that stores employee information: